TUDelft-MUDE/teacher/book/assignment_workflow.md

 1. Update assignment repository.
 Include eventual new `.py` files and their `.md` equivalent in case they should have been created in the assignment.
 2. If solution to be published: change branch name in `.gitmodules` file to `solution` or `solution_book`
 3. In case of new `.md` files for `.py` files as part of a solution, update `_toc.yml`
-4. Sync changes by running dependabot under Github - Insights - Dependency graph - Dependabot - "Check for updates".
-Wait for pull request and merge.
-5. If assignment is finished:
+4. If assignment is finished:
     - Make assignment repository public
     - Remove template checkbox on repository
-6. Update changelog in workbook
+5. Update changelog in workbook
-7. Add version tag to repository (locally, push changes)
+6. Add version tag to repository (locally, push changes)
-8. If GH classroom assignment starts:
+7. If GH classroom assignment starts:
     - Set cutoff date a few minutes in the future
     - Make assignment inactive
-9. If group assignment finished, start grading process
+8. If group assignment finished, start grading process
-10. If programming assignment finished, process grades:
+9. If programming assignment finished, process grades:
     - Download grades from GH classroom
     - Import grades to Brightspace as described [here](https://www.tudelft.nl/en/teaching-support/educational-tools/brightspace/assessing-assignments-grading/manage-grades#exportingimporting-grades), not a friendly process
     - Some students won't be recognized although they are in BS, you'll get prompted with a list of those and have to enter those manually